simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 **Note**: Due to the lapse in federal US government funding, NASA is not updating the APOD.
 Therefore, every day a random picture is being displayed from the archive (from 1995-06-16 to 2025-10-01).
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2020-12-05
+<br />**Date image released:**  2012-03-13
-<br />**This image is owned by:**  Jean-Yves Letellier
+<br />**This image is owned by:**
+Nicol�s Villegas

-<br />**Title of the image:**  Mons Rumker in the Ocean of Storms
+<br />**Title of the image:**  The M81 Galaxy Group Through the Integrated Flux Nebula
-<br />**Description for the image:**  Mons Rumker, a 70 kilometer wide complex of volcanic domes, rises some 1100 meters above the vast, smooth lunar mare known as Oceanus Procellarum, the Ocean of Storms.
-Daylight came to the area late last month.
-The lunar terminator, the shadow line between night and day, runs diagonally across the left side in this telescopic close-up of a waxing gibbous Moon from November 27.
-China's Chang'e-5 mission landing site is also in the frame.
-The probe's lander-ascender combination touch down on the lunar surface within a region right of center and north of Mons Rumker's domes on December 1.
-On December 3 the ascender left the Ocean of Storms carrying 2 kilograms of lunar material for return to planet Earth.
+<br />**Description for the image:**  Large galaxies and faint nebulae highlight this deep image of the M81 Group of galaxies.
+First and foremost in the wide-angle 12-hour exposure is the grand design spiral galaxy M81, the largest galaxy visible in the image.
+M81 is gravitationally interacting with M82 just below it, a big galaxy with an unusual halo of filamentary red-glowing gas.
+Around the image many other galaxies from the M81 Group of galaxies can be seen, as well as a lucky satellite glint streaking across the image left.
+Together with other galaxy congregates including our Local Group of galaxies and the Virgo Cluster of galaxies, the M81 Group is part of the expansive Virgo Supercluster of Galaxies.
+This whole galaxy menagerie is seen through the faint glow of an Integrated Flux Nebula, a little studied complex of diffuse gas and dust clouds in our Milky Way Galaxy.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2012/MonsRumker_Letellier.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/1203/m81field_villegas_1900.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).